nyas1/library-mangement-python-mysql/README.md

 ## 🤔How to use
 * The program has seven functions: addbook(), issuebook(), submitbook(), delbook(), dispbook(), dispbook_issued(), dispbook_submitted()
-* Call these functions to add new books, issue books, submit books and delete & display books from the library.
+* Call these functions to add new books, issue books, submit books and delete & display books and records from the library database.

 ## ⛔Limitations